kubeedge/kubeedge/docs/proposals/decentralized-identity-management.md

 Security is a paramount requirement for edge computing architecture as security breaches can make a complete organization to come to a halt (IIot) , data breach can lead to privacy issues and also control of the complete edge computing infrastructure.
 Each computation process and communication is required to be secure and auditable which requires a strong identity framework which supports assignment of identities for every workload and device, attestation of identities, rotation of secrets, blocking invalid identities from communication channels and information that helps better auditing.
 Traditional methods of network isolation strategies pose difficulty with scalabiliy and mobility of user devices and applications as network policies and user-specific edge node security management requires manual intervention from administrators and are prone to human errors.

+In the context of edge computing, there is a need for decentralized security framework, which works independently of centralized server clusters.
+Such framework enables all edge computing framework to be able to authenticate and authorize services without a need to communicate to centralized server.
+A partial dependency of centralized server is still required for administration configuration roles which are required to check who is permitted to change the edge security framework policies.

 ### Goals (in security-version 0.1)
 * Ability to assign identities for edge nodes and workloads.
 * Ability to attest the identities assigned.